Rising Seas From Cooling Temperatures?

 They might still be right, but as I continue to follow my own research directions, I find even more reasons to question this doctrine.
 For example, our modern glaciers and ice sheets appear to be more tightly related to atmospheric moisture circulation than to temperature.
 Consider that no glacier can persist or grow without a massive renewable supply of moisture.
 Moreover, no moisture can reach such glaciers without Solar forced evaporation of that water from our oceans.

 Who would argue with a claim that the more intensely that the Sun beams upon our planet, the greater the masses of moisture that are evaporated from the oceans, said moisture now available to circulate to high mountain catchments?
 Well, almost every climate scientist other than I would dispute that.
-All of those scientists are vested in the greenhouse theory, and there is no allowance there for solar driving of hydroclimate.
-In fact they persistently refer to a fictional “Solar Constant”.
-For what it is worth, in support of Solar cycle influenced evaporation, and in opposition to the greenhouse theory I wrote a paper .
+Among mainstream experts there is no allowance for solar driving of hydroclimate.
+Rather, standard papers consistently refer to a “Solar Constant”.
+For what it is worth, in support of Solar cycle influenced evaporation, I wrote a paper .
 The paper is supported further by several continuous years of accurate forecasts.

 In this new possibility for glacier genesis, as covered in recent posts, I recognize that much more energy is required to remove moisture from the oceans than to not remove it.
 I’ve added the recognition that high altitude and high latitude “seed zones” allow for that removed moisture to re-precipitate as snow.
 This process may seem slight over a short term, but there appears to be little to limit its long term potential.
 Accordingly a persistently hotter Sun means more evaporation and more sequestration into remote icy places.
 If that is true, then a colder Sun and by extension a colder Earth, would lead to less evaporation and less sequestration into remote icy places.
 It appears to follow that cooling temperatures would lead to rising sea levels.